Chair Professor, Graduate School of International Affairs and Information, Dongguk University

 Professor Jill Slay is Optus Chair of Cyber Security at La Trobe University and Director of Cyber Resilience Initiatives for the Australian Computer Society.
 She has established an international research reputation in cyber security (particularly Digital Forensics) and has worked in collaboration with many industrial partners.
 She was made a Member of the Order of Australia (AM) for service to the information technology industry through contributions in the areas of forensic computer science, security, protection of infrastructure and cyber-terrorism.
 She is a Fellow of ACS and a Fellow of the International Information Systems Security Certification Consortium, both for her service to the information security industry (and is MACS CP and holds CISSP and CCFP certifications).
 She has published one book and more than 120 refereed book chapters, journal articles or research papers in information assurance, critical infrastructure protection, security and forensic computing in the last 10 years.
 She has completed the supervision of 19 PhDs and many Masters and Honours theses and has been awarded over AUD 2 million in Australian Government Category 1 research income, including a Future Fellowship.

-Dr. Wan Suk Yi is Director, Infrastructure Protection Division in Korea Internet and Security Agency (KISA).
+Dr. Wan S. Yi is the Vice-President, Information Security Industry Group in Korea Internet and Security Agency (KISA).
 He received BS degree in Computer Science from Virginia Polytechnic Institute and State University in US.
 He also received MS degree in information security from Dongguk University and Ph.D. in computer engineering from SungKyunKwan University in Korea.
 Since 2014, he is an adjunct professor at SungKyunKwan University.
-He served in a variety of important career building assignments including Director of IT Security Planning Team, IT Security Evaluation Team, IT Service Security Team and CIP Team.
-Finally, he served as the VP of Internet Incident Prevention Division and International Cooperation Group.
+He served in a variety of important career building assignments including Director of Incident Prevention Division, Internet Industry Division, Infrastructure Protection Division and Regional Information Security Center.
+Finally, he served as the Vice-President of International Cooperation Group.
 Before joining KISA, he worked for Hyundai Information Technology, LTD. During his military service, he was an Aide de Camp for Deputy Commander in Chief, ROK/US Combined Forces Command.
 He retired from service in 1994 as a Korean Air Force lieutenant.
-His award includes two ROK/US CFC DCINC Awards (1993, 1994), US Army Achievement medal (1993) and commendation Medal (1993), National Intelligence Service Award (2000), ISC² ISLA (2008), ISC² Presidential Award (2008), Minister of Public Affairs and Security Award (2009), and ROK President Award (2012).
+His award includes two ROK/US CFC DCINC Awards (1993, 1994), US Army Achievement medal (1993) and commendation Medal (1993), National Intelligence Service Award (2000), ISC² ISLA (2008), ISC² Presidential Award (2008), Minister of Public Affairs and Security Award (2009, 2016), and ROK President Award (2012).

 Mentor Professor, NIIT University